JoeTheGuitarist/documentation_docs/Docs/style_guide.md

 	* Initials: when you pronounce each letter.
 Do not use spaces or dots between the letters: BLE, API.

 	* Acronyms: pronounced as a single word.
-Capitalise only the first letter and do not add spaces or dots: Nasa, Nato (no, I couldn't think of a relevant example).
+Capitalise only the first letter and do not add spaces or dots: Nato.

 	* LED or Led?
 Well, people pronounce them both ways, but for now we’ll stick with LED.
 That means that the article is *an*, not *a* (to fit the pronunciation “el ee dee”).